ByteSizedMarius/rewerse-engineering/pkg/readme.md

 - `GetCoupons`: Get all global coupons.
 Returns raw data parsed into structs.
 I have no idea, what exactly the data means, but it's there.
 Open an issue if you have details.
 - `GetRecalls`: Get product recalls.
 - `GetRecipeHub`: Returns data from the recipe-page in the Rewe app.
+- `GetShopOverview`: Returns Recalls (again) and the Product-Categories available in the given market.
+Only available for markets who are pickup- or delivery-enabled.
+- `GetCategoryProducts`: Returns all products in a given category.
+Only available for markets who are pickup- or delivery-enabled.
+- `GetProducts`: Returns all products for a given query.
+Only available for markets who are pickup- or delivery-enabled.

 ## Usage